 Annette is the Executive Producer of Lucy Guerin Inc. She manages the financial and strategic aspects of the organisation, including fundraising growth and stakeholder relationships.
 For LGI she has overseen three international co-commissions, as well as multiple tours to countries including Belgium, Canada, Czech Republic, England, France, Germany, Greece, Ireland, Scotland and the United States.
 Annette is committed to supporting innovative and challenging artistic practices, political advocacy for the Arts, and skills and resource sharing endeavours.
 She is the Chair of peak body Theatre Network Australia, and an active member of international arts networks such as IETM and ISPA.
 She regularly consults as a peer assessor, and is a member of the Media and Entertainment and Arts Alliance (MEAA).

 Annette’s career in arts management and cultural leadership began in 2005 when she was Festival Director of Sydney Mardi Gras.
 Since then she has undertaken communication or producing roles for companies including Malthouse Theatre, Arena Theatre Company, Next Wave Festival, Emerging Writers’ Festival and National Theatre London.
 As a dramaturg, she documented and published theatre rehearsal processes for Arts Council England, National Theatre London, Ontological-Hysteric Theatre (New York) and Northern Stage (UK).
 Annette attained first-class degrees in MA Literature (Theatre Studies) from University of Newcastle upon Tyne, where she also taught Dramaturgy, and BA Hons (Performance Studies/Art History and Theory) from University of Sydney.
 Annette was part of the 2015 Australia Council for the Arts’ Emerging Leaders Development Program, and will be part of their 2018 Mentoring Program.Email:Annette@LucyGuerinInc.com Phone:+61 (0)3 9329 4213

 Tegan NashActing Company Manager

-Born in Townsville, North Queensland, Tegan Nash graduated with a Bachelor of Fine Arts in Dance from the Queensland University of Technology in 2007.
-Tegan is an experienced arts administrator, project manager and independent artist.
-Having worked in the dance and visual arts sector throughout Queensland over the past 5 years, Tegan has developed and implemented a number of successful arts programs, events and tours, gaining vast creative, organisational, and arts management experience in the creative sector.
+Tegan is an experienced arts administrator and manager, emerging producer and independent artist.
+Having worked in the dance and visual arts sector throughout Queensland and Victoria over the past 6 years, Tegan has developed and produced a number of successful arts programs, events and tours, gaining vast creative, organisational, and arts management experience.